-The basis for Proposal III, local administration of locally imposed transaction-based communications taxes, is South Carolina's communications reform legislation.
+The basis for Proposal III, Local Administration, Local Imposition of Tax, is South Carolina's communications reform legislation.
 In principle, Proposal III is very similar to Proposal II, except that a centralized tax administrator, which may be a local jurisdiction or other entity, is substituted for the state tax administrator in Proposal II.